robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-DeepSparse-README.md

   <br>

   DeepSparse offers a server runs on top of the popular FastAPI web framework and Uvicorn web server such that you can query a model via HTTP.
-  The server supports any task from DeepSparse, such as `Pipelines` for object detection tasks.
+  The server supports any task from DeepSparse, such as object detection.

-  Spin up the server with sparse YOLOv5-l by running the following from the command line:
+  Spin up the server with sparse [XXX] by running the following from the command line:

   ```bash
   deepsparse.server \